Breast Lift St. Louis

 What should I expect during my consultation?

-Come to your consultation with a list of questions to ask Dr. Rottler.
-Dr. Rottler will work with you to make sure that you fully understand what your surgery will entail and do his best to soften and ease your fears.
+Come to your consultation with a list of questions to ask Dr. Rottler or Dr. Hulsey in St. Louis.
+Our doctors will work with you to make sure that you fully understand what your surgery will entail and do their best to soften and ease your fears.
 Be prepared to discuss:

 - Your goals for the procedure